SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Developers area/spinalhdl_datamodel.rst

 - A link with a white diamond mean "base has a reference to target"
 - The * symbol mean "multiple"

-Most of the data structure is stored via some double linked list to ease the insertion and the removal of elements.
+The majority of the data structures are stored using double-linked lists, which facilitate the insertion and removal of elements.

 There is a diagram of the global data structure :

 .. image:: /asset/picture/astGlobal.png
    :align: center

-And here more details about the Statement class :
+And here more details about the `Statement` class :

 .. image:: /asset/picture/astStatement.png
    :align: center

-So in general, if a element of the datamodel use some other Expression or Statements, that element will have some functions to iterate over those usages.
-For instance, each Expression has a `foreachExpression` function.
+In general, when an element within the data model utilizes other expressions or statements, that element typically includes functions for iterating over these usages.
+For example, each Expression is equipped with a *foreachExpression* function.

-When using those iterating functions, you are allowed to remove the current element of the tree.
+When using these iteration functions, you have the option to remove the current element from the tree.

-Also as an aside the foreachXXX, which "only" iterate one level deep, there is often a walkXXX which will iterate recursively.
-So for instance myExpression.walkExpression on ((a+b)+c)+d will go through the whole tree of adders.
+Additionally, as a side note, while the *foreachXXX* functions iterate only one level deep, there are often corresponding *walkXXX* functions that perform recursive iteration.
+For instance, using *myExpression.walkExpression* on *((a+b)+c)+d* will traverse the entire tree of addition operations.

-There is also utilities as myExpression.remapExpressions(Expression => Expression) which will iterate over all used expression of myExpression, and change it for your returned one.
+There are also utilities like *myExpression.remapExpressions(Expression => Expression),* which iterate through all the expressions used within *myExpression* and replace them with the one you provide.

 More generaly, most of the graph checks and transformations done by SpinalHDL are located in <https://github.com/SpinalHDL/SpinalHDL/blob/dev/core/src/main/scala/spinal/core/internals/Phase.scala>

 Exploring the datamodel
 -------------------------------

-Here is an example which find all adders of the netlist without using "shortcuts" :
+Here is an example that identifies all adders within the netlist without utilizing shortcuts. :

 .. code-block:: scala